The Cycle of Unhappiness

 As long as you live this so-called ‘individual life’—you will be imprisoned by personality.
 This illusion of individuality as a separate entity is the seed of most misunderstandings.
 Limitation and conditioning are inherent in creation.
 Our senses, for example, only perceive a fragment of the totality.
 This is just part of their make-up so there is no remedy necessary here.

 The mind, however, is heavily conditioned—loaded with memory.
-It is here the seeds of unhappiness lie in wait—like a nursery for suffering.
+It is here that the seeds of unhappiness lie in wait—like a nursery for suffering.
 This loaded mind responds to life mechanically, just like a computer.

 The intellect has its own limitations in that it functions within the logic barrier.
 It cannot solve or remedy our difficulties as it is obsessed with ‘why’s’ or theories which it itself invents to satisfy its curiosity.